iendjinn/iendjinn/systems/cyberpunk/index.markdown

 If a character drops **below** 0HP they are **dead**.

+Expend a point of luck before making an attack to gain +4 to your roll.

+Expend a point of luck after taking damage to reduce damage taken by 4.

 ### 3.3 Recovery

 **Short Rest** Takes 1 turn and restores D4HP.